 When to Prune Hibiscus

 When to prune hibiscus usually depends on where you live.
 However, most hibiscus pruning occurs during spring.
-For the most part, hibiscus plants can be lightly pruned in late summer or early fall.
-No hibiscus pruning should be done during late fall or winter.
+For the most part, hibiscus plants can be lightly pruned in late summer or early fall, but no hibiscus pruning should be done during late fall or winter.

 One of the downsides to waiting later in the season to prune is that plants may not develop as many branches, and they will put out fewer blooms.
 Therefore, it is oftentimes better to prune dead or weak growth entirely after the plants beginning sprouting in spring.

 In fact, spring should be the only time for complete cutting back.
 Pruning hibiscus plants entirely helps rejuvenate them for summer blooming.
 Branch tips can be pinched, or tip pruned, throughout the season, however, to encourage bushier growth.